-The projections show that the new centre will operate at a revenue surplus of c. per annum (including lifecycle costs) and c. (excluding lifecycle costs), an improvement of between famous and famous compared to the current deficit of £150,000.
+The projections show that the new centre will operate at a revenue surplus of c. per annum (including lifecycle costs) and c. (excluding lifecycle costs), an improvement of between factors and factors compared to the current deficit of £150,000.